ahawkins/hawkins.io/wip/ruby-community-the-next-version.md

 proliferation of DSLs instead of well designed and reusable APIs.
 Ruby's metaprogramming support is the most powerful language feature.
-Unfortunately it is routinely overused to create overly complex and opaque solutions.
-But who is still happy?
-The net effect of all these factors is that more developers are becoming unhappy Ruby programmers.
+Unfortunately it is routinely overused to create overly complex and opaque solutions through implicit dependencies.
+All of these factors are turning developers into unhappy Ruby developers.

 A conversation is starting in private circles.
 It is a backroom chat happening at conferences and small corners of the internet.
 There are